krbnite/krbnite.github.io/_posts/2019-11-11-Ai4-Healthcare.md

 treatments otherwise resulting from misdiagnosis, and reduce pain and suffering by starting treatments earlier."
 (Reference:
 [Current State and Near-Term Priorities for AI-Enabled Diagnostic Support Software in Health Care](https://healthpolicy.duke.edu/publications/current-state-and-near-term-priorities-ai-enabled-diagnostic-support-software-health))

-Another problem with adoption and/or utilization is communication: the speaker showed a slide about ~30 different definitions of accuracy, which showed words like accuracy, PPV, precision, recall, F1 score, AUC, etc.  The point was that there should be some agreed upon standards...
+Another problem with adoption and/or utilization of AI and digital health trends is communication: the speaker showed a slide about ~30 different definitions of accuracy, which showed words like accuracy, PPV, precision, recall, F1 score, AUC, etc.  The point was that there should be some agreed upon standards...
 I found myself wondering, "Haven't people always dealt with these terms,